bhavesh242/constable-github-action/Results.md

 - The subjects were all graduate student with mostly similar background/experience, hence results could be biased.
 Instead, if the sample space had (say) 3 college grads, 3 professors and 4 industry level specialists, our results would have been different and much more plausible given the diversity of the subjects.
 -  The experiment was conducted asynchronously, hence subject might have filled the form without actually performing the experiment.
 - It is possible that the subjects might have tested only repositories of similar quality and formed an opinion on the application resulting in misleading conclusions.
+- Some subjects' opinions about the application were also affected by the slow nature of Heroku, which is essentially a free hosting service.
+Had Constable been hosted on a better hosting service - such as AWS or Cloud Flare, their opinions would have been more on the positive side.